-For me making a data visualization look good and be effective on both mobile and desktop is one of the most difficult aspect of my work (next to browser bugs, implementing interactivity and optimizing performance).
+For me making a data visualization look good and be effective on both mobile and desktop is one of the most difficult aspects of my work (next to browser bugs, implementing interactivity and optimizing performance).
 Although there is no “one-size-fits-all” solution I have found several different options across past projects that work for me.

 On April 11th 2019, the US National Pet day I released a dataviz driven exploration in collaboration with Google Trends.
 It went into the questions that people ask on Google to understand their cats and dogs better.
 In this blog I’ll be taking you through the long and windy design and creation process of the months before the release.